Styyx1/Gamepad-Guide-by-ShadesOfDawn-and-me/README.md

 That means direct all issues to us on Discord.
 We can be found in Althro’s Animonculory.
 Do not pester the creator of your mod list of choice or the creators of the mods contained within this guide as they will not be able to assist.

-**For QWEST 3.8 all of the mods are already downloaded and installed**

 Now, on with the guide.